- Future Students

 Dr. Warnock's research interest is in repair of joint trauma through Tissue Engineering, using a patient's own cells to help build new joint components.

 Warnock JJ, Spina J, Bobe G, Duesterdieck-Zellmer KF, Ott J, Baltzer WI, Bay BK.
-Synoviocyte culture on porcine intestinal submucosa towards axial meniscal tissue engineering for the treatment of canine meniscal injury.
-The Veterinary Journal, Accepted November 2013, in press.
+2013.
+Culture of canine synoviocytes on porcine intestinal submucosa scaffolds as a strategy for meniscal tissue engineering for treatment of meniscal injury in dogs..
+Veterinary journal (London, England : 1997).

 Warnock JJ, Fox DB, Stoker AM, Cook JL.
 2011.
 Evaluation of in vitro growth factor treatments on fibrochondrogenesis by synovial membrane cells from osteoarthritic and nonosteoarthritic joints of dogs..
 American journal of veterinary research.
 72(4):500-11.